Insulin syringe with peptide dosing measurement markings — mcg to unit conversion guide — Apex Laboratory

 Calculation 3: Micrograms to Insulin Syringe Units

 This is where most researchers get confused.
 Insulin syringes are marked in “units” (IU), not milliliters.
 On a standard U-100 insulin syringe (the type used in most peptide research), 100 units equals exactly 1 mL.
-The formula to determine how many syringe units correspond to a desired microgram dose is:
+The formula to determine how many syringe units of volume correspond to a target microgram amount is:

-Syringe units to draw = (Desired dose in mcg ÷ Concentration in mcg/mL) × 100
+Syringe units to draw = (Target amount in mcg ÷ Concentration in mcg/mL) × 100

 Worked Examples — Full Start-to-Finish